 You can update, or upgrade, an OKD cluster by using the web console.
-The following steps are updating a cluster within a minor a version.
+The following steps update a cluster within a minor version.
 You can use the same instructions for updating a cluster between minor versions.

 Use the web console or

 Have access to the cluster as a user with

 See Using RBAC to define and apply permissions.

 Support for Fedora7 workers is removed in OKD 4.
 You must replace Fedora7 workers with Fedora8 or FCOS workers before upgrading to OKD 4.
 Red Hat does not support in-place Fedora7 to Fedora8 upgrades for Fedora workers; those hosts must be replaced with a clean operating system install.

 Ensure all Operators previously installed through Operator Lifecycle Manager (OLM) are updated to their latest version in their latest channel.
 Updating the Operators ensures they have a valid update path when the default OperatorHub catalogs switch from the current minor version to the next during a cluster update.
 See Updating installed Operators for more information.